shivamshende02/my-first-github-repository/README.md

 # my-first-github-repository
 This is my first git hub repository. lets get started with it

-REDME.md file was just edited mannually
+REDME.md file was just edited mannually.
+This file was modified locally